MarcVivas/IoT-application-with-docker-containers/README.md

 #### Analytics_module ===> Server communication
 The server consumes data that is sent to the `analytics_results` Kafka topic.
 When it receives a new message, the server stores it in the database.

+The server code is available in the `./Cloud_service` folder, to be more specific the name of the file is `server.js`.

 ### Database
 The responsibility of the database is to store the analytics results and the sensor's information.
 This data is stored in two timeseries collections.
 The collections are titled: